flashwing-04/showtime-website-project-archive/content/ss22/master/m5-adipositas-prevention/tech-stack.md

 - We decided to use this document-based database system for our application due to its flexibility.

 #### [Postman](http://postman.com)
-- Postman is a platform where one can develop and test APIs which we have used a lot while developing the front- and backend.
+- Postman is a platform where one can develop and test APIs, which we have used a lot while developing the front- and backend.
 {{</section>}}